-If an application is establishing per-node state and wants the NLS transport layer to establish and pin NLS routing for it, as might be the case with a QoS application or a firewall pinholing application, the sending endpoint must set the BUILD-ROUTE flag to 1 and the ${\tt HOP-BY-HOP}$ flag to 0.
+If an application is establishing per-node state and wants the NLS transport layer to establish and pin NLS routing for it, as might be the case with a QoS application or a firewall pinholing application, the sending endpoint must set the BUILD-ROUTE flag to 1 and the HOP-BY-HOP flag to 0.

-The endhost then UDP encapsulates the NLS-TL packet, and transmits it either as a raw IP packet or as a UDP packet.
+The endhost then UDP encapsulates the NLS-TL packet, and transmits it on UDP port 7549.

-9.2 Receiving
+10.2.
+Receiving